Hope Clarke: Collaborations with George C. Wolfe

-In 1986, Broadway director and producer George C. Wolfe hired Clarke to create movement and staging for The Colored Museum, the pair began a long-term theatrical collaboration.
-Wolfe and Clarke directed and choreographed 10 plays and musicals together, including the opera Amistad, the Off-Broadway play, Spunk, and several Broadway shows, such as Jelly's Last Jam, Caroline, Or Change, and A Free Man of Color.
+In 1986, Broadway director and producer George C. Wolfe hired Clarke to create movement and staging for The Colored Museum.
+This production began a long-term Wolfe-Clarke theatrical collaboration; the pair directed and choreographed 10 plays and musicals together, including the opera Amistad, the Off-Broadway play, Spunk, and several Broadway shows, such as Jelly's Last Jam; Caroline, Or Change; and A Free Man of Color.

 In 1992, Clarke earned a Tony Award nomination for “Best Choreography” for her work in Jelly's Last Jam.
 The show grew from New York workshops and a Los Angeles production at the Mark Taper Forum to a Broadway show.

-In November 2003, she started work on Caroline, or Change, a musical that features spirituals, blues, Motown, classical music and Jewish Klezmer.
+In November 2003, she started work on Caroline, or Change, a musical that features spirituals, blues, Motown, classical music, and Jewish Klezmer.
 Clarke was responsible for the choreography of the show that began as an Off-Broadway production, received a Broadway production of 126 performances in 2004, received six Tony Award nominations, and had a two-month run at the Lyttleton Theatre, National Theatre in London, winning the Olivier Award for Best New Musical.

 In 2010, Clarke choreographed A Free Man of Color.

 More Broadway, Off Broadway, and Regional Theater

 In 1985, Clarke played “Ruby” in the musical Grind and worked with Lester Wilson.

-In 1995, Clarke choreographed “The Tempest.”
+In 1995, Clarke choreographed William Shakespeare's “The Tempest.”

 In 1997, Clarke adapted and directed Nobody Says Baby Like A Black Man, a dramatic collage of African American love poems, at the American Place Theater in New York.

 In 2017, she choreographed, Fly, a play about the Tuskegee Airmen.
 The show was produced by the Lincoln Center Institute and toured to several venues, including Alabama Shakespeare Festival, Pasadena Playhouse, Florida Studio Theatre, St. Louis Rep, Cincinnati Playhouse, Ford's Theatre, Vineyard Playhouse, and Crossroads Theatre.

 In 2025, Clarke choreographed Blues in the Night at the Arizona Theatre Company.

 Porgy & Bess: The Opera

 In 1995, Clarke directed the Houston Grand Opera production of Porgy & Bess, the first African American to stage a major professional U.S. staging of “Porgy and Bess.
-Regarded as America’s greatest opera, the two million dollar Houston Grand production toured throughout the United States, as well as performances in Italy and Japan.
+Regarded as America’s greatest opera, the two million dollar Houston Grand production toured throughout the United States, as well as performances in France, Italy, and Japan.

 In 2012, Clarke directed a Morgan State University production of Porgy & Bess at the Murphy Fine Arts Center.